schreifab/GEO403-landslide-modelling/README.md

 For detailed information take a look at landslides_si.py

 ### landslides_roc.py
 This script can be used to validate the results.
-Therefore ROC is calculated.
+Therefore ROC is calculated and written to roc.txt in the output folder.